 - You receive SSP in the same way as you would receive your regular pay

-- If you work abroad you may be able to get SSP if your employer is liable to pay National Insurance contributions for you
+- Working abroad?
+You may be able to get SSP if your employer is liable to pay National Insurance contributions for you.

 - If you go abroad to visit, SSP can still be paid provided you can prove you are still sick

 - If SSP is your only income whilst you are off sick, you may be entitled to receive other benefits in addition.

 See Also: SSP Rates – our guide on how to work out daily vs weekly rates of sick pay will help those who don’t work 5 days per week understand their entitlements.